FCA review reveals shortcomings in general insurance sales

 “Consumers should expect clear information about the payment options available to them,” Linda Woodall, acting director of supervision at the FCA said.

-“Regardless of whether people choose to pay upfront or in installments, it’s important that they can see exactly what they are signing up for and how much it costs so they can decide whether they are getting a fair deal.”
+“Regardless of whether people choose to pay upfront or in instalments, it’s important that they can see exactly what they are signing up for and how much it costs so they can decide whether they are getting a fair deal.”
+(Reporting By Pamela Barbaglia, editing by Sinead Cruise)